Ultimate Scion tC Turbo Kit Guide

 GReddy has noted on their website that they have discontinued production of this kit, but there’s still plenty available through the various tuning stores in the US.

-If you’re looking for an off-the-shelf bolt-on kit, we feel that the GReddy kit provides the best bang for the buck.
+If you’re looking for an off-the-shelf bolt-on kit, we feel that this offering from GReddy performance products provides the best bang for the buck.

 Although it may be worth considering upgrading the hot pipe further down the line, it’s not essential.

 Manufacturer description: “GReddy Turbo Kits for naturally aspired motors provides instant horsepower gains with less time and money while still providing room for upgrading for even more power!”

 “GReddy turbo kits are specifically designed for optimal response and performance while maintaining daily drivability, comfort, and reliability.
 Each GReddy turbo kit is designed based off of a completely stock engine so each kit will come with all the necessary basics such as manifold, turbocharger, downpipe adapter, piping, hardware, and heat-shields“.